Live in the Surrey/south London area and looking for a way to improve your songwriting skills in a supportive and informal environment?

 Do come and join our friendly little group of songwriters at Reigate & Redhill Songwriters.
 The club is a way for local musicians, poets and other who are interested in music to get together and write songs.

-We meet on the first Tuesday of each month, between 7.30pm and 9pm, at the White Lion in Redhill, where we get into small groups to attempt to write a song on a given theme, to a time limit.
+We meet monthly (normally on the first Tuesday of each month but please double check this with me before coming), between 7.30pm and 9pm, at the White Lion in Redhill, where we get into small groups to attempt to write a song on a given theme, to a time limit.

 (At 9pm we make way for another music club for the monthly Jam with Pam.
 They are a bunch of very competent musicians and singers who do an informal jam of acoustic folk, blues and rock.
 Song club members can stay on to watch or join in with Pam’s boys – or can retire to another part of the bar to continue writing songs.)